eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

 that limits the discovery data between nodes that do not share a topic.
 This means that not every node will receive every topic data unless it has a reader in that topic.
-As most of ROS 2 CLI Introspection is executed by adding a node into the network (some of them use ROS 2 Daemon, and some creates their own nodes), using Discovery Server v2 we will find that most of these functionalities are limited and do not have the whole information.
+As most of ROS 2 CLI Introspection is executed by adding a node into the network (some of them use ROS 2 Daemon, and some create their own nodes), using Discovery Server v2 we will find that most of these functionalities are limited and do not have all the information.

-The Discovery Server v2 functionality allows every node running as a **Server** (Participant/Node type) to know and share all the participants and topics information with every other server matched.
+The Discovery Server v2 functionality allows every node running as a **Server** (a kind of *Participant type*) to know and share all the participants and topics information with every other server matched.
 In this sense, a server can be configured alongside ROS 2 introspection, since then the introspection tool will be able to discover every entity in the network that is using the Discovery Server protocol.